Neutrinomic/wg_defi/icrc-55/ICRC55.md

 ### ICRC3 Block Schema

 - the `btype` field MUST be `"55vec"`
-- the `c` field MUST contain a Blob - Candid encoded BatchCommandRequest where `signature` is removed.
+- the `c` field MUST contain a Blob - Candid binary representation of the `BatchCommandRequest`, excluding the `signature` field.
 - `phash` is REQUIRED